 Under the Belgium-United States Tax Treaty (the "Treaty"), there is a reduced Belgian withholding tax rate of 15% on dividends paid by us to a U.S. resident which beneficially owns the dividends and is entitled to claim the benefits of the Treaty under the limitation of benefits article included in the Treaty, (a "Qualifying Holder").
 If such Qualifying Holder is a company that owns directly at least 10% of our voting stock, the Belgian withholding tax rate is further reduced to 5%.
-No withholding tax is however applicable if the Qualifying Holder, is: (i) a company that is a resident of the United States that has owned directly ordinary shares representing at least 10% of our capital for a 12-month period ending on the date the dividend is declared, or (ii) a pension fund that is a resident of the United States, provided that such dividends are not derived from the carrying on of a business by the pension fund or through an associated enterprise.
+No withholding tax is however applicable if the Qualifying Holder does not carry on a business in Belgium through a permanent establishment situated therein, with which our shares are effectively connected and, is: (i) a company that is a resident of the United States that has owned directly ordinary shares representing at least 10% of our capital for a 12-month period ending on the date the dividend is declared, or (ii) a pension fund that is a resident of the United States, provided that such dividends are not derived from the carrying on of a business by the pension fund or through an associated enterprise.

-Under the normal procedure, we or our paying agent must withhold the full Belgian withholding tax (without taking into account the Treaty rate).
+Under the normal procedure, we or our paying agent must withhold the full Belgian withholding tax (without taking into account the (reduced) Treaty rate).
 Qualifying Holders may make a claim for reimbursement for amounts withheld in excess of the rate defined by the Treaty.
 The reimbursement form (Form 276 Div-Aut.) may be obtained online on the website of the Belgian tax authorities.
+The reimbursement form is to be sent as soon as possible to the tax authorities and in each case within a term of five years starting from the first of January of the year the withholding tax was paid to the Belgian Treasury.
 Qualifying Holders may also, subject to certain conditions, obtain the reduced Treaty rate at source.
-Qualifying Holders should deliver a duly completed Form 276 Div-Aut. no later than ten days after the date on which the dividend is paid or attributed.
+Qualifying Holders should deliver a duly completed Form 276 Div-Aut., accompanied by a duly stamped and signed form 6166 to us no later than ten days after the date on which the dividend is paid or attributed (whichever comes first).
 U.S. holders should consult their own tax advisors as to whether they qualify for reduction in withholding tax upon payment or attribution of dividends, and as to the procedural requirements for obtaining a reduced withholding tax upon the payment of dividends or for making claims for reimbursement.